 1970 – While the original intent of the Center was to provide a congregating space for blind and low vision people in the Sacramento area, by the early ’70’s the name had changed from “Center for the Blind” to “Society for the Blind” and a new vision had been established.
 The new vision included providing life and job skills training, counseling, and access to help and tools for the thousands of blind and visually impaired people in Sacramento and the surrounding areas.

 1978 – The Senior Self-Reliance Program was launched.
-Now called the Senior IMPACT Project, this program has given hundreds of blind seniors the chance to learn daily living skills through a committed, supportive program.
+Now called the Senior IMPACT Project, this program has thousands of blind seniors the chance to learn daily living skills through a committed, supportive program.

 1982 – Funded by a grant from the Delta Gamma Alumnae, the Aids to Independence Store was formed.
 This store has hundreds of tools — from white canes to cooking tools to talking watches — to help blind and low vision people with everyday living.

 1990’s – In the late 1990’s, Society for the Blind received a government grant which enabled the development of California Access News.
 This Telephone Reader Program provides individuals with vision impairment with information such as newspaper and magazine articles, local news, and movie and television listings.
 Access News is available to people throughout the United States.

 2000’s – A government grant early in the new century helped the Society to establish the Career Development Program.
 This program gives working-age blind people access to training, counseling and job-seeking assistance, allowing them to enter and maintain their positions in the working world.

 2010 – Society moved to 1238 S Street, a state-of-the-art training center located in Midtown Sacramento.

 2013 – Society acquires the El Dorado Center for the Visually Impaired (EDCVI), preserving services for nearly 200 people with vision loss in El Dorado County.
 EDCVI staff becomes part of Society staff.